 You will also find that the cover will rarely be operative until you have held the insurance policy for at least six months, and often longer.

-The insurance company has no right to impose a particular legal advisor upon you; you are free to choose your own.Since 2015 it is no possible to benefit from both l'aide juridictionnelle and assurance de protection juridique.
-However, if you are refused the latter you can make application for legal aid.
+The insurance company has no right to impose a particular legal advisor upon you; you are free to choose your own.Since 2015 it has not been possible to benefit from both l'aide juridictionnelle and assurance de protection juridique.

 French Legal Advice Centres